DL1074/plotauctioneer/README.md

 1. Hold the plot item in your hand
 2. **Right-click** on a block or in the air
 3. A **green particle outline** appears showing where the build will be placed
+4. A **red frame** marks the front/door side of the building
-4. Walk around and inspect the preview to ensure it won't overlap with other builds
+5. Walk around and inspect the preview to ensure it won't overlap with other builds
+6. **Optional**: Adjust the placement:
+   - `/plotrotate` - Rotate 90° clockwise (red frame rotates with building)
+   - `/plotmove <x> <y> <z>` - Move by offset (e.g., `/plotmove 0 1 0` moves up 1 block)
-5. Run `/plotconfirm` to place the build, or `/plotcancel` to abort
+7. Run `/plotconfirm` to place the build, or `/plotcancel` to abort
-6. The item will be consumed and the schematic deleted
+8. The item will be consumed and the schematic deleted

 **Preview Features**:
 - Green particle box outline shows exact placement
+- Red frame indicates the front/door side (based on your facing direction when captured)
+- Rotation preserves the front face orientation
 - Displays build dimensions and coordinates
 - Updates every 0.5 seconds
 - Auto-expires after 60 seconds